bryancole/sendtools/README.rst

 query can be collected into some lists using this method.
 Object attributes can also be retrieved in a similar manner using the Attr object.

+Sequence/iterable unpacking has a further simplification, using the Unzip object.
+The above example can be rewritten as

+    >>> a,b = send(tups, Unzip([],[]))
+    >>> a
+    [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
+    >>> b
+    [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

+The Unzip object takes any number of Consumers as it's arguments.
+Sequences or iterables can be sent into it.
+There must be at least enough items in the input container as output targets, otherwise TypeError is raised.
+Excess input items are discarded.

 Grouping and Switching
 ----------------------